Good acoustics is an important aspect of designing buildings for education, poor acoustics have a detrimental effect on the learning environment.

 At Acoustic Associates, we have considerable experience in assisting design teams to ensure that appropriate acoustic conditions are achieved in schools and educational facilities.

 This may involve any of the following steps:

-We are often approached about solving acoustic issues in existing buildings, and we can provide both a judgement on the scale of any concern and then the best means of ameliorating the situation.
+We are often approached about solving acoustic issues in existing buildings, and we can provide both an assessment of the scale of any concern and then the best means of ameliorating the situation.
 Typical problems include:

-Please contact your local office where our consultants will be happy to discuss all aspects on sound insulation within buildings, and explain the testing procedure.
+Please contact your local office where our consultants will be happy to discuss all aspects of acoustics or of sound insulation within buildings, and explain the design and testing procedures.